n3p4kr0/fullstack-udacity-capstone/README.md

 - How to get a token?

 Just connect to the following URL, using the credentials for one of the following rols.
-You'll be returned an `access_token`.
+You'll be returned an `access_token` for the selected role, that you'll have to use in the "TOKEN\_{ROLE}" environment variable (in .env file).

 https://dev-7z99wpjz.eu.auth0.com/authorize?audience=dev&response_type=token&client_id=fuSpdruotPgvrV3wypZHB8Rt45OC20IA&redirect_uri=https://capstone-casting-farem.herokuapp.com